access-ci-org/access-shib-idp/README.md

 ## Test the Newly Deployed Stack

-When you install a new stack for the service, you should test to verify that things are still working correctly.
+When you install a new stack for the service, you should test to verify that things are still working correctly before putting the new service in production.
 Testing idp.access-ci.org on a given CloudFormation stack is possible since all interaction with the IdP is initiated by the client (e.g., the user's browser).
 So to test a specific instance, you simply need to add an entry in your local `/etc/hosts` file which points to the stack you want to use.

 ### Find the Load Balancer DNS Name